Skip to content

 BC Ballet

-For our 2025/26 season, Ballet BC invites you to experience a choreography of form and function—both on stage and on the page.
-Just as our dancers push the boundaries of human movement, leaping between line and curve, our new custom typeface stretches and compresses to follow every arabesque and attitude.
-It’s a design as disciplined and dynamic as the ballet itself.
+Ballet BC’s 2025 / 26 season unfolds as a seamless choreography of form and function—on stage and on the page.
+Our dancers defy gravity, gliding between line and curve, and our bespoke sans-serif typeface mirrors their grace—stretching, contracting and striking every arabesque and attitude.
+It’s typography as disciplined and dynamic as the ballet itself.

 Wide, low proportions give the letters a sense of forward momentum—an echo of the balletic pas de deux, where each movement propels the next.
 Tight sidebearings and interlocking strokes create a continuous visual flow, just as our choreography weaves individual bodies into a cohesive ensemble.
 Negative spaces—those rectangular apertures in the “I” and “F,” the slanted rhombus buried in the “N”—play off the solid forms, punctuating moments of stillness amid motion.